Best practices

 There are two scenarios that need to be considered:

-• When a user arrives at your site from a curated link such as their organisation's portal or reading list.
+When a user arrives at your site from a curated link such as their organization's portal or reading list.

-For the first scenario you will need to implement a discovery service (sometimes called a WAYF for Where Are You From) in which users will be able to choose their organisation from a list so you can send them to their institutional log on page with a SAML request.
-This list will ideally be accessed via a type-ahead rather than a drop down as there can literally be thousands of IdPs that appear.
+For the first scenario you will need to implement a discovery service (sometimes called a WAYF for Where Are You From) in which users will be able to choose their organization from a list so you can send them to their institutional login page with a SAML request.
+This list will ideally be accessed via a type-ahead rather than a drop-down as literally thousands of IdPs can appear.
 You can write your own, but using a central discovery service such as OpenAthens Wayfinder is encouraged for consistency (See: Discovery)

 For the second scenario where users follow a curated link, wayfless URLs should be supported if possible - i.e. links that include the IdPs entityID and avoid additional discovery; e.g. https://sp.example.com?entity=<IdP_entityID>&target=<targetURL>.
 This kind of URL is incredibly popular with IdPs who wish to simplify user access.
 These links should use federation entityIDs rather than your own customer IDs for compatibility with other systems.